FadeRakoon/CSO_2024_2025/README.md

 - Go to this link: https://editor.godotengine.org/releases/latest/
 - Upload the zip folder to the Preload project ZIP area
 - All the scripts, scenes and assets are now viewable

+# Technical Documentation

+Please see the link to a Google Document containing more information on our project: https://docs.google.com/document/d/16Pj2TyGX3ypZaMqVnBPXmOSDebkD5SU7TBVSSJI8_gk/edit?usp=sharing